McIntyre-Lab/BayesASE/src/README.md

 ## Overview

 The workflow is summarized in this figure.
-Details can be found in the guide for the [Galaxy implementation](docs/BayesASE_Galaxy_User_Guide.pdf).

 ![Workflow](docs/Workflow.png)